KrishM123/348-polymarket/Updated_Presentation_Script.md

 ---

 **Performance Optimizations:**
-We took a systematic approach to performance, ensuring that our database could handle the demands of a real-time betting platform.
-Our primary strategy was the implementation of strategic indexing across all major query patterns.
+Our primary optimization strategy was the implementation of strategic indexing to eliminate slow, full-table scans and ensure our application could scale.

--   **General Strategy:** We identified the most frequently queried columns, especially those used in `WHERE` clauses and `JOIN` conditions, and created single-column and composite indexes to accelerate lookups.
-This allows the database engine to jump directly to the required data instead of performing costly full-table scans.
+-   **Our Process:** We followed a simple but powerful four-step process:
+    1.  **Identify Bottlenecks:** We identified the most frequent and critical database operations, like user logins, market filtering, and odds calculations.
+    2.  **Analyze Queries:** We analyzed the SQL for these operations to find the specific columns used in `WHERE` clauses and `JOINs`.
+    3.  **Apply Indexes:** We created B-Tree indexes on these columns.
+An index acts like a pre-sorted lookup table, allowing the database to instantly find the data it needs instead of scanning every row.

--   **Verification Method:** To prove the effectiveness of our indexes, we implemented a custom `QueryTimer` class in Python (`backend/query_timer.py`).
-This class wraps every database execution, precisely measuring its duration.
-We recorded query times before and after applying indexes to quantify the performance gains.
+    4.  **Verify the Impact:** We used our custom `QueryTimer` class to scientifically measure query times before and after adding the indexes, providing concrete proof of the performance gains.

-**Key Optimization Examples:**

--   **User Login (`idx_users_uname`):** An index on `users(uname)` dramatically speeds up the initial user lookup during login, reducing query time from ~10ms to under 1ms.
+-   **A Clear Example: User Login:** The most frequent operation is a user login.
+Without an index, finding a user in a table of 10,000+ users is slow.
+By adding a single-column index to the `uname` column, we gave the database a high-speed shortcut.
+Our `QueryTimer` showed this one change reduced login query times from ~10ms down to less than 1ms—a 10x improvement.
     ```sql
     CREATE INDEX idx_users_uname ON users(uname);
     ```

--   **Market Filtering (`idx_markets_end_date`):** An index on `markets(end_date)` is crucial for quickly finding all active markets, a query that runs every time the main page is loaded.
-    ```sql
-    CREATE INDEX idx_markets_end_date ON markets(end_date);
-    ```

--   **Odds Calculation (`idx_bets_mId`):** An index on `bets(mId)` is essential for rapidly calculating the odds for a specific market, as it involves summing up all bets for that market.
-    ```sql
-    CREATE INDEX idx_bets_mId ON bets(mId);
-    ```

--   **Comment Loading (`idx_comments_mId`, `idx_comments_user_market`):** We used both a single-column index on `comments(mId)` and a composite index on `comments(uId, mId)` to optimize loading comments for a market and for a specific user within that market, respectively.
-    ```sql
-    CREATE INDEX idx_comments_mId ON comments(mId);
-    ```

 **Script (3-4 minutes):**
 "Let's dive deeper into the backend logic that powers these features.
 Our application is built on a foundation of robust, modular, and highly-optimized SQL queries.

-For our **core features**, we've designed specific queries to handle key functionalities.
-To display all active markets, we use a straightforward `SELECT` query that filters by the market's end date.
-For our threaded commenting system, we use a sophisticated `WITH RECURSIVE` query that builds the entire nested comment structure in a single, efficient database call.
-And to calculate a user's holdings, we use a complex CTE that aggregates all of their buy and sell transactions to provide a complete and accurate picture of their portfolio.
+For our **core features**, we've designed specific queries to handle key functionalities, from using `WITH RECURSIVE` to build our threaded comment sections to using complex CTEs to calculate user portfolio holdings.

 Beyond just functionality, **performance was a top priority**.
-We implemented a systematic optimization strategy centered around **strategic indexing**.
-We analyzed our most frequent query patterns and applied indexes to the key columns that were being filtered or joined on.
+We took a systematic approach to optimization centered on **strategic indexing**.
+Our process was simple: we identified the slowest, most frequent queries, analyzed them to find the bottleneck columns, applied indexes, and then used our custom `QueryTimer` class to verify the impact.

-To validate our work, we built a custom `QueryTimer` class in Python.
-This tool allowed us to measure the exact execution time of every query, both before and after we added indexes.
 The results were dramatic.
-For example, indexing the `username` column reduced login query times from around 10 milliseconds to under one.
-Similarly, indexes on our `bets` and `comments` tables made calculating odds and loading discussions significantly faster.
-This data-driven approach ensures our application is not just functional, but also fast and scalable."
+Let's take one clear example: user login.
+Before optimization, finding a single user could take around 10 milliseconds as the database had to scan thousands of rows.
+After adding a single index on the username column, that time dropped to less than one millisecond—a 10x performance boost from one line of code.
+We applied this data-driven approach across our entire schema, ensuring our application is not just functional, but also fast and scalable."

 ## D4.
 The Contribution of Each Member